 In general, you can project an image on any flat surface, but for best results, it is advisable to invest in a projection screen.
 They come in a variety of sizes, and you can choose a screen that you can hang from the ceiling or a model that rests on a tripod.

 Most projectors have a lamp with a lifespan of a few thousand hours.
 After that, you will need a spare lamp to continue making your presentations and entertain yourself.

-Depending on the inputs your projector is equipped with, it may also be advisable to purchase HDMI, component, USB, VGA and other cables for a variety of connectivity options.
+Depending on the inputs your projector is equipped with, it may also be advisable to purchase HDMI, component, USB, VGA and other wires for a variety of connectivity options.

 Projectors with an Ethernet port or wireless connectivity allow you to connect to an existing network.
 This capability allows you to stream content from the Internet or your compatible devices connected to the network, such as a hard disk or computer.

 With the exception of some more specialized brands like Benq or Optoma, we find the big names of electronics among the manufacturers of projectors.
 As to which brand to choose, it depends on your budget and your needs, manufacturers usually offering several product lines (home theater, office, short focal, LED, 4K, etc).